dom96/Aporia/readme.markdown

 And the contents of it should be copied the same 'bin' directory as GtkSourceView above.
 The zip you are looking for is usually called ``libxml2_2.X.X-1_win32.zip``
 #### pcre
-The dll for this can be found in nim's repo, in the ``"dist"`` directory.
+The dll for this can be found in Nimrod's repo, in the ``"dist"`` directory.
 Just copy it into aporia's directory or somewhere into your PATH.
 #### Microsoft Visual C++ 2010 Redistributable Package (*optional*)
 If you are experiencing a ``MSVC100.dll cannot be found`` then you may need to install